kubernetes/enhancements/keps/sig-scheduling/5832-decouple-podgroup-api/README.md

 ### Upgrade / Downgrade Strategy

-This KEP is completely additive and can safely fallback to the original behavior on downgrade.
+Standard procedures for features introducing new API fields should be used:
+- kube-apiserver is required to be upgraded first before any other components that use the new API.
+- Since the `PodGroup` has dependency on `Workload` API, the feature gate for it needs to be enabled.
+- On downgrade, kube-scheduler should be downgraded first (to stop processing the new fields) before kube-apiserver is downgraded.

+Note that downgrade kube-apiserver will not result in clearing the new fields for objects that already have them set in etcd.
+Therefore, existing `PodGroup` objects remain in etcd but are ignored.

 ### Version Skew Strategy

-- For kubelets: The feature is limited to the control plane, so the version skew with nodes (kubelets) doesn't matter.
+The feature is limited to the control plane, so the version skew with nodes (kubelets) doesn't matter.

-- For true workload[^1] controllers: Controllers running older versions continue to work with embedded PodGroups
-- For kube-apiserver: For the new API, the old version of components in particular kube-apiserver may not handle those.
-Thus, users should not set those fields before confirming all control-plane instances were upgraded to the version supporting those.
-- For kube-scheduler: This is purely kube-scheduler in-memory feature, so the skew doesn't really matter, since there is always only single kube-scheduler instance being a leader.
+Only kube-apiserver and kube-scheduler are involved in the feature.
+The new API is added and used by scheduler, thus kube-apiserver is required to run in not older version than kube-scheduler.
+This is purely kube-scheduler in-memory feature, so the skew doesn't really matter, since there is always only single kube-scheduler instance being a leader.

 ## Production Readiness Review Questionnaire